cnadler86/micropython-camera-API/README.md

 [![ESP32 Port](https://github.com/cnadler86/micropython-camera-API/actions/workflows/ESP32.yml/badge.svg)](https://github.com/cnadler86/micropython-camera-API/actions/workflows/ESP32.yml)

 This project aims to support various cameras (e.g. OV2640, OV5640) on different MicroPython ports, starting with the ESP32 port.
 The project implements a general API, has precompiled FW images and supports a lot of cameras out of the box.
+Defaults are set to work with the OV2640.
 At the moment, this is a micropython user module, but it might get in the micropython repo in the future.
 The API is stable, but it might change without previous announce.